LYK-love/LYK-love.github.io/source/_posts/Gymnasium-Library-in-Reinforcement-Learning.md

 ---

-Source:
+Sources:

 1. [--> Gymnasium github repo](https://github.com/Farama-Foundation/Gymnasium)
 2. [--> Documentation](https://gymnasium.farama.org/)

 Gymnasium is the successsor of the famous [OpenAI Gym](https://github.com/openai/gym) library.
 It's highly recommended to move to gymnasium since gym is not being maintained.

-Gymnasium is maintained by the Farama Foundation, an open-source nonprofit foundation.
+Gymnasium is maintained by the Farama Foundation, an open-Sources nonprofit foundation.

 <!--more-->